-from the two-sides-to-every-story dept
+from the but-a-key-court-ruling-may-change-that-soon dept

 A couple of years ago, the MPAA was freaking out about a piece of free software called Popcorn Time.
 Even though it was hugely popular as a result of its ease of use -- and access to large numbers of infringing copies of films -- it had a serious weakness.
 Since Popcorn Time was basically a BitTorrent client with an integrated media player, it was often possible to track down people who were using it.
 That fact, and the increasingly heavy-handed legal action taken against some sites that only had a vague connection with the Popcorn Time software, led to people moving on to more discreet alternatives that are based on direct streaming.
 One of the most popular today is Kodi, which describes itself as a "software media center for playing videos, music, pictures, games, and more."
 Like Popcorn time, it is also open source, but it does not include a BitTorrent client.
 Instead, as its website says: